mozilla/perfcompare/README.md

 When submitting a pull request, please mention the issue number to link the pull request and issue to one another.
 You can do this by typing # following immediately by the issue number, i.e., `#123`

-Submit your pull request to the `staging` branch. `staging` is merged to master weekly on Monday at 6 AM MST.
+Submit your pull request to the `staging` branch. `staging` is merged to master weekly on Monday.

 We recommend the following workflow to contribute to PerfCompare: